vladimirbojinov/Projects/RockPaperScissors/README.md

 # Rock Paper Scissors
-This is a two players games where both players choose **rock, paper and scissors**.
+This is a two players games where they choose one of these options **rock, paper and scissors**.

 # About the project
 The project is writen entirely in C# and the game is **console based**.
 The project aim to recreate the game but with only one player, the second player is the computer.
-Then the player have to choose one of three optons to beat the bot.
+Then the player have to choose one of three optons to beat the computer.

 # How does the code work
-First the bot choses one of the three options.
+First the computer choses one of the three options.
-Then a cycle is started which ends when the player type `stop`.
+Then a cycle is started which ends when the player writes `stop`.
-After that the player is bein asked to choose one of each option.
+After that the player is bein asked to choose one of the options.
 The valid inputs of the player are:

  `Rock, rock, r`